 Unlike the PlayStation ports of the Discworld games, Blazing Dragons does not support the mouse peripheral and is entirely controlled by the joypad.
 While still perfectly functional, it is not an ideal control scheme.
 It is a design choice perhaps chosen due to the inclusion of several mini-games requiring the additional buttons the controller can give.

-The voice talent used are all top notch with many familiar names in the voice-acting world including Jim Cummings Kath Soucie and even Terry Jones himself.
-The cover also proudly proclaims the talents of Cheech Marin who was even given the role of the antagonist Sir George.
+The voice talent used are all top notch with many familiar names in the voice-acting world including Kath Soucie (Rugrat's Phil and Lil), Jim Cummings (everything Disney) and even Terry Jones (Help!
+I'm a Fish) himself.
+The cover also proudly proclaims the talents of Cheech Marin who was given the role of the antagonist Sir George.

 It may be designed for young children, but many adults as well Monty Python fans will find much to enjoy.
 Blazing Dragons definitely deserves another look.

 Oh, and one last thing.
 I really hope it's the Queen's "fine china" their trying to hide during the show's opening song!

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses Retroarch with a Mednafen core to emulate it on PCs.
 Keyboard and XBox 360 controllers supported out of the box.
 Keyboard controls are mapped to my preferred optimal specifications.
 Tested on Windows 7.

 File Size: 157 Mb.
 Install Size: 338 Mb.
 Need help?
 Consult the Collection Chamber FAQ